 Take a full tour of the MonsterInsights dashboard.

-To export from MonsterInsights, just open the report you need and click the Export PDF Report button:
+To export from MonsterInsights, just open the report you need and click the Export Report button.
+You have the option to export as a PDF, CSV, or Excel.

 Whether you’re a MonsterInsights user or not, you can also export reports from Google Analytics.
 To do that, click on the share icon in the upper right corner of any report, then click Download File: